P. Aiden Hunt- Writer | Editor | Critic

-Aiden Hunt is a neurodivergent writer, editor, poet and literary critic based in the Philadelphia, PA suburbs.
+Aiden Hunt is a neurodivergent and disabled writer, editor, poet and literary critic based in the Philadelphia, PA suburbs.
 He is the editor and creator of the Philly Poetry Chapbook Review, an online literary magazine dedicated to poetry chapbooks.
-His literary criticism has been published (or is forthcoming) in Another Chicago Magazine, Tupelo Quarterly, On the Seawall and Fugue.
+His literary criticism on contemporary poetry collections has been published in The Adroit Journal, Jacket2, Another Chicago Magazine, Tupelo Quarterly, On the Seawall, The Rumpus, and Fugue, among other venues. (links below)

 Between 2013 and 2023, Aiden practiced independent and freelance journalism.
 He created and ran Profiles in Legalization, a cannabis policy news site and the activist Cannabis Salvation Blog.
 Full journalism credits can be found at the MuckRack links below.
 Aiden’s current focus is literary criticism.